-Please be patient.
-This section is currently under construction.
+Please bear with us.
+This section currently under construction.

 Projects, Training and Services

 Bioinformatic Research Applications and Projects

 View some of the bioinformatics software applications at the University of Louisville available as either downloads or web interface.
 Use “Learn More” links for research projects that have used the applications.